 Growth failure is included in the current PELD calculation, which provides additional PELD points for candidates that are more than two standard deviations below the candidate's expected growth based on age and gender using the most recent Center for Disease Control and Prevention's (CDC) National Center for Health Statistics pediatric clinical growth chart.
 Despite the inclusion of growth failure in the PELD calculation, growth failure remains the most common reason for PELD exceptions.
-10 In addition, recent research has shown that the manner in which growth failure is incorporated into the current PELD calculation may not adequately provide additional PELD points to all candidates with growth failure.
-Some candidates fall into a "growth failure gap," in which their current weight or height is more than two standard deviations below expected for their current age, but they are above the PELD threshold for additional points.
-11 An effort is underway to revise the PELD score, but in the meantime, growth failure remains inadequately captured by the current PELD calculation in some cases.
-12
+15 In addition, recent research has shown that the manner in which growth failure is incorporated into the current PELD calculation may not adequately provide additional PELD points to all candidates with growth failure.
+16 Some candidates fall into a "growth failure gap," in which their current weight or height is more than two standard deviations below expected for their current age, but they are above the PELD threshold for additional points.
+17 An effort is underway to revise the PELD score, but in the meantime, growth failure remains inadequately captured by the current PELD calculation in some cases.
+18

-Growth failure has been repeatedly noted as a risk factor for poor outcomes in liver transplant candidates, both before and after transplant.
-However, current guidance on growth failure states that there is insufficient evidence to support approval for exception points for candidates with growth failure or nutritional insufficiency.
-The Committee is proposing updates to the guidance for growth failure and nutritional insufficiency based on the fact that research suggests it is not adequately accounted for in the current PELD calculation and it remains an important risk factor for poor waitlist outcomes.
-More so,
+Growth failure has been repeatedly noted as a risk factor for poor outcomes in liver transplant candidates, both before and after transplant.19 However, current guidance on growth failure states that there is insufficient evidence to support approval for exception points for candidates with growth failure or nutritional insufficiency.20 The Committee is proposing updates to the guidance for growth failure and nutritional insufficiency based on research that suggests it is not adequately accounted for in the current PELD calculation and it remains an important risk factor for poor waitlist outcomes.
+More so, current guidance is relatively restrictive regarding which candidates should be considered for an exception due to growth failure or nutritional insufficiency.